Card Under Box by James Brown

 Key features

-• Multiple reveals that escalate in surprise
+• Involves multiple reveals that escalate in surprise, keeping the audience hooked

-• Requires precise timing and audience interaction
+• Requires precise timing and practice for smooth execution

 Pros